15 ways to earn money whilst studying in Germany

 Street and restaurant performers are common in Germany.
 If you are talented in music, magic or dancing, you can try out street performing to make some extra cash.

-How much can you earn as a student in Germany?
+How Much Can You Earn as a Student in Germany?

 According to the German Academic Exchange Service, the could earn up around €500 a month without having to pay any taxes.
 If you’re in a job where you make tips, you could earn even more!
 As a European Union student, you can work for 20 hours per week during classes and 40 hours per week during breaks.